SayedJ/Rental_Services/README.md

 User must be able to register and create an account.

-User can register and his information will be stored in the room database.
+User can register and his information will be stored in the room database. / Easy to implement. forgot to Implement. used mostly prepopulated data to login

 User must be able to login into the account.